AsmaZgo/AsmaZgo/README.md

 You can call me AsmaZgo!
 I'm a Senior Machine Learning engineer with 6 years of experience in data science and big data engineering.
 I'm skilled in building and deploying complex models for a variety of applications, and experienced in managing and analyzing large datasets.
 I'm also passionate about using data science and analytics to solve real-world problems.

--- 👯 I'm enjoying collaboration with the Apache Spark community and I’m looking to collaborate more on open source Machine Learning project.
+-- 👯 I'm enjoying collaboration with the Apache Spark community and I’m looking to collaborate more on open source Machine Learning projects.
 Reach out to me if you have project ideas ;)

 ### Highlights
 •	System design for an ML training architecture using online and batch learning to solve an anomaly detection problem: https://github.com/AsmaZgo/DataScienceMulti/blob/master/system_design_ML.MD